Caribbean immigration to New York City: Hispanic

-New York City has large populations of Caribbean including Puerto Ricans, Dominicans, and with smaller numbers of Panamanians, Cubans, Hondurans, and Costa Ricans.
+New York City has large populations of Caribbean Hispanics, primarily hailing from Puerto Rico and the Dominican Republic, though there exists smaller numbers of Panamanians, Cubans, Hondurans, and Costa Ricans.

 Dominicans

 Immigration records of Dominicans in the United States date from the late 19th century and New York City has had a Dominican community since the 1970s.
 From the 1960s onward, after the fall of the Rafael Trujillo military regime, large waves of migration have thoroughly transnationalized the Dominican Republic, metaphorically blurring its frontier with the United States.

 In 2006 New York City's Dominican population decreased for the first time since the 1980s, dropping by 1.3% from 609,885 in 2006 to 602,093 in 2007.
-They are the city's fifth-largest national group (behind Irish, Italian, German and Puerto Rican) and, in 2009, it was estimated that they compromised 24.9% of New York City's Latino population.
+Dominicans are the city's fifth-largest ancestry group (behind Irish, Italian, German and Puerto Rican) and, in 2009, it was estimated that they compromised 24.9% of New York City's Latino population.

 Areas with high a concentration of Dominicans are in Washington Heights, Corona, and certain areas in the Bronx.
 Eastern portions of the Washington Heights neighborhood and many western neighborhoods in the Bronx have some of the highest concentrations of Dominicans in the country.

 The Guardian described American Airlines Flight 587, prior to its accident flight in 2001, as having "cult status" in Washington Heights.
 In 1996 Kinito Mendez played the song El avión which mentions Flight 587.
 The November 12, 2001, AA587 flight crashed, killing everyone on board.